AriFordsham/GHCWiki/typeable-t.md

 Note however, that we require a fully-fledged 'static' `Typeable` and `Binary` dictionary, this enables us to be able to write instances like `instance Serializable b => Serializable (Maybe b)`.
 These instances are where we require our polymorphism support in `Data.StaticPtr`

 ```
+data Closure (a :: *) -- abstract
-dataClosure(a ::*)-- abstractunclosure::Closure a -> a
+unclosure :: Closure a -> a

-closureSP::StaticPtr a ->Closure a
+closureSP :: StaticPtr a -> Closure a
-closureS::Static a ->Closure a
+closureS :: Static a -> Closure a
+closureEnc :: ByteString -> Closure ByteString
-closureEnc::ByteString->ClosureByteStringclosureApp::Closure(a -> b)->Closure a ->Closure b
+closureApp :: Closure (a -> b) -> Closure a -> Closure b

--- | A class for those types for which we have /static/ evidence of their 'Binary' and 'Typeable'-- nature, and so can serialise them (via 'closurePure')class(Binary a,Typeable a)=>Serializable a where
+-- | A class for those types for which we have /static/ evidence of their 'Binary' and 'Typeable'
+-- nature, and so can serialise them (via 'closurePure')
+class (Binary a, Typeable a) => Serializable a where
-  binDict ::Static(Dict(Binary a))
+  binDict :: Static (Dict (Binary a))
+  typDict :: Static (Dict (Typeable a))

-  typDict ::Static(Dict(Typeable a))closurePure::Serializable a => a ->Closure a
+closurePure :: Serializable a => a -> Closure a

-putSDynClosure::SDynamicClosure->PutgetSDynClosure::Get(SDynamicClosure)instanceBinary(SDynamicClosure)whereputClosure::Closure a ->PutgetClosure::TypeRep a ->Get(Closure a)instanceTypeable a =>Binary(Closure a)where
+putSDynClosure :: SDynamic Closure -> Put
+getSDynClosure :: Get (SDynamic Closure)
+instance Binary (SDynamic Closure) where

+putClosure :: Closure a -> Put
+getClosure :: TypeRep a -> Get (Closure a)
+instance Typeable a => Binary (Closure a) where
 ```

 ### Notes